Frequently asked questions about Roihu

 As before, missing software can be requested to be installed by CSC, and if there is enough demand, we will consider creating a system-wide installation.
 We cannot, however, promise to install everything that users might want.

-Yes, Tykky (tool for creating containerized Conda etc. environments with wrapper scripts) will also be available on Roihu.
+Yes, Tykky (tool for creating containerized Conda etc. environments with wrapper scripts) is also available on Roihu.

 Roihu will eventually support a secure workflow for sensitive data processing.
 The technical implementation will include the capability to submit jobs from the SD Desktop to Roihu.
 However, setting up the workflow specific for secure sensitive data processing service for Roihu will take several months.
 As a result, this functionality is expected to become available only towards the end of 2026 or the beginning of 2027.